ten-protocol/go-ten/design/ux/Ten_Gateway.md

 When this endpoint is triggered, the encryption token with the authenticated viewing keys should be deleted.

 ### ETH RPC endpoints
-All the Eth RPC endpoints are implemented as they are now in the WE.
+All the Eth RPC endpoints are implemented as they are now in the local gateway.
 The difference is that the encryption token must be checked before any logic, and the registered addresses for that user are loaded in context.

 ## SGX